13 Iconic Things To Do in New Orleans’ Garden District

 The Ruby Slipper Cafe

 The Ruby Slipper Cafe is your go-to for breakfast and brunch offerings with a Southern spin.
-My favorite thing to order is the Brioche French Toast Bites or one of the fried tomato breakfasts!
+My favorite thing to order is the Brioche French Toast Bites!

 Le Bon Temps